nivio-santos-avalara/node-avatax/README.md

-# node.js AvaTax integration library, written in CoffeeScript
+# AvaTax REST API integration library for node.js
 minimal node.js integration library for the Avalara AvaTax REST API. supports only the GetTax operation, and of that only a limited number of fields. performs basic validation of request fields. has no dependencies to third-party utilities. tested and developed under node.js 0.7.9 and CoffeeScript 1.3.3. uses a static configuration scheme for credentials and API endpoint, see avatax-config.coffee.template.